 This is not the first form of casing, however.
 Natural casing found its roots all the way back in 4000 BC.
 Still, this was in a different form.
 That is to say, the first recorded cases of natural casing was in the stomach of a sheep.

 But, thanks to Gaius, the intestines were discovered as something that could also hold the ground meat and spice mixes.
-This way, the first forms of the hot dog were allowed to be born.
+This way, the first forms of the hot dog were born.

 Hot Dogs and Mustard

-What is a hot dog without its sauce, its bright green relish, some sport peppers, celery salt, or maybe even some pinto beans if you’re feeling Mexican?
+What is a hot dog without its sauce, its bright green relish, some sports peppers, celery salt, or maybe even some pinto beans if you’re feeling Mexican?
 Indeed, not a lot.

 In a passage in his book The Life and Miracles of Symeon the Fool, the golden combo between sausage and mustard is mentioned: